Joey Fatone, Michelle Williams and More Stars Attend 2019 Kentucky Derby

 This year's derby came with a bit of some extra drama attached towards the end.
 The Kentucky Derby made history this year because for the first time in the race's 145-year history, the first place winner was disqualified.

 The horse Maximum Security was initially named as the champion, but the next two finishers lodged a complaint against Maximum Security which ultimately got him disqualified.
-Country Horse and his jockey Flavien Prat then became the new winners and defied 65-1 odds.
+Country House and his jockey Flavien Prat then became the new winners and defied 65-1 odds.

 While the race itself was full of drama, celebrities played the part too as they wore jaw-dropping hats, dresses and other outfits.
 Joey Fatone, Michelle Williams, Wilmer Valderrama and a handful of Real Housewives of Atlanta stars all wore their Saturday best to Churchill Downs.